auth0/docs/articles/extensions/delegated-admin/v3/hooks/settings.md

 You may also customize existing fields defined by Auth0, such as email, username, name, and connection.

-To utilize custom fields, you must add your list of **userFields** to the Settings Query Hook.
+To utilize custom fields you are required to:
+  - Add your list of **userFields** to the Settings Query Hook
+  - Implement a Write Hook to ensure `app_metadata` and `user_metadata` are correctly updated

 Sample schema for **userFields**: